“Lord, you are my strength and my protection, my safe place in times of trouble” (Jeremiah 16:19 ERV).

 Friend to Friend

 I have a friend who loves to sail.
 When I asked him if he had ever been caught in a bad storm, he responded, “Many times!”
-I shook my head in disbelief concluding that my friend was obviously a glutton for punishment.
+I shook my head in disbelief.
 Of course, I had to ask, “Then why on earth do you keep sailing?”
 His answer was profound.
 “Mary, every sailor knows that there will be storms.
 You just learn what to do when the storm hits.
-In a severe storm, there is only one thing to do and only one way to survive.
+There is only one thing to do and only one way to survive.
 You have to put the ship in a certain position and keep her there.”

-We can face every storm with confidence, knowing that God will redeem it for good.
+We can face every storm with confidence, knowing God will redeem it for good.
 We can trust few things in this life, but God’s faithfulness is one of them.
-When the hard times come, and the storms roll in, trust God and hold on.
+When the hard times come, and the storms roll in, trust God, and hold on.
 He is with you.

-Father, I want to thank You for Your faithfulness in my life.
-Forgive me when I let fear and doubt take over my heart and mind instead of choosing to trust You.
-Give me eyes to see the treasure buried at the heart of every storm and help me to choose joy – even when I don’t understand what You are doing in my life.
+Father, thank You for Your faithfulness in my life.
+Forgive me when I let fear consume my heart instead of choosing to trust You.
+Give me eyes to see the treasure buried at the heart of every storm and help me to choose joy – even when I don’t understand what You are doing.
 Teach me, Lord.
 Let my life be an illustration of Your strength perfected in my weakness.

 Now It’s Your Turn

 Looking back at the storms in your life, how would you rate your response to those storms?

 What changes do you need to make in order to experience victory?

 Need help?
 Check out Mary’s new devotion books, Life is So Daily (Volumes 1 and 2).
 We pray these devotions will encourage and help you build a solid foundation of faith.

 Connect with Mary on Facebook or through email at firstname.lastname@example.org.